jundalisay/sp/content/en/superphysics/principles/chapter-09c.md

 {{< i s="/graphics/super/chakra.jpg" a="Chakra is inbound vortex" >}}

+## Inbound Vortices

 Each chakra or black hole has a specific configuration that detemines that energies and particles, as the feelings and ideas of the Supreme, for that spot of space.
 - a strong, large black hole will result in large or bright galaxy
 - a strong, large chakra will result in a strong behavior in a person or animal

+{{< i s="/graphics/physics/exist.jpg" a="Chakra is inbound vortex" >}}

 A common example of an inbound vortex is a typhoon that gathers the energy from the atmosphere and concentrates it around the eye.
+A galaxy is like a typhoon that fizzles out after spending all its energy.

+{{< i s="/graphics/physics/hurricane.jpg" a="Hurricane is a vortex" >}}

+Galaxies and typhoons are inbound vortices in the physical domain.
+The common vortices in the metaphysical domain are DNA and chakras.

 There are 7 chakras listed by the Hindus, and 3 by the Taoists.